• Skip to primary navigation

 The average annual tuition for the nation’s 22,440 private K-12 schools is $12,350.
 Tuition at a typical private high school is $16,040 per year.

-The most current NAEP data confirms what earlier studies have found: private school students outperform public school kids in almost every topic.
+The most current NAEP data confirms earlier studies: private school students outperform public school kids in almost every topic.
 NAIS discovered that pupils in private schools consistently outperformed their public school peers on college entrance exams such as the SAT.

 Prep school, in general, provides kids with the greatest prep curricula and personal growth to help them move to college.
 Preparatory school pupils are usually more mature and have stronger study skills.
 In many ways, they are more disciplined.
 Many public schools, on the other hand, have competitive admissions.